BUILD YOUR DREAM HOME

 Park on the street and walk down the driveway.
 Do not drive down the lane unless you are good at backing up because it is a little tricky to turn around.

-Try to look around the old home, old workshop, old greenhouse, old truck, old boat, and old trailer on the lot.
-The Seller will soon remove them.
+Try to imagine the land without the old home, old workshop, old greenhouse, old car, and old boat on the lot.
+The Seller will soon remove them before closing.

 DIAGRAM SHOWING PLACEMENT OF